This would be hilarious if it wasn’t true. Is there some way we could maybe protect kids from these kinds of charlatans?

 The brain is the seat of the soul, which is the “thing” that you’re talking about when you say you love someone.
 If you think your child’s soul is diseased (or more properly, IS a disease) maybe you should go see an exorcist, for yourself if not your child.

-Clue for the naive: at best they don’t know what they’re doing.
-At worst they know and they don’t care.
-That’s why they’re psychopaths.
+Clue for the naive: at best some of them don’t know what they’re doing.
+But the psychiatric opinion leaders know and they don’t care.
+That’s why they’re successful in the psychiatric hierarchy.